GoogleChrome/web.dev/src/site/content/en/learn/html/inline-text/index.md

 HTML also has an element that allows for breaking words.
-The self-closing [`<wbr>`](https://developer.mozilla.org/docs/Web/HTML/Element/wbr) element provides a suggestion to the browser that if a word might overflow its container, this is a spot where the browser can word, where the browser may optionally break the line there.
-This is commonly used to break between words within displayed long URLs.
+The self-closing [`<wbr>`](https://developer.mozilla.org/docs/Web/HTML/Element/wbr) element provides a suggestion to the browser that if a word might overflow its container, this is a spot where the browser may optionally break the line.
+This is commonly used to break between words within long URLs.
 It does not add a hyphen.

 For example, in the Hal biography there is text written out in byte code, with each byte separated by a space.
 Byte code